Close Menu

 If you have decided liquidation is the right option for your limited company, you can take the first step and begin the process online using our online portal.
 Starting the process is quick, simple, and can be done at a time that suits you.
 Your information will be submitted to your local UK Liquidators insolvency practitioner who will be with you every step of the way.
 Click here to start your company’s liquidation online.

-Benefits of a CVL when have HMRC debts
+Benefits of closure via a CVL when you have HMRC debts

-Here are just a few of the benefits of entering Creditors’ Voluntary Liquidation when your company owes tax arrears:
+Here are just a few of the benefits of entering Creditors’ Voluntary Liquidation when your company owes tax arrears which it is unable to pay:

-• You reduce the chance of serious allegations being made against you – director misconduct, for example, or wrongful/illegal trading
+• You reduce the chance of serious allegations being made against you – director misconduct, for example, as you are taking action to resolve the situation rather than letting the company be forcibly closed via a court-ordered compulsory liquidation

-• The process is carried out by a licensed professional so you know the company is being closed down correctly, even if it has HMRC debts
+• The process is carried out by a licensed insolvency practitioner so you know the company is being closed down correctly and any HMRC debts will be dealt with appropriately

-For more guidance on closing a company with HMRC debts, claiming director redundancy, or insolvency and liquidation in general, please contact our expert team.
+For more guidance on closing a company with HMRC debts, insolvency, or liquidation in general, please contact our expert team of insolvency practitioners.
 UK Liquidators offers free same-day consultations, and works from an extensive network of offices around the UK.

 Jonathan Munnery